poolkit/Image-2-Text/README.md

 ### Code Explaination
 - ``text_processor.py`` : This script takes captions csv file and processes the captions as required by the model.
-- ``image_loader.py`` : It loads all the image data in batches and yeilds a generator output.
+- ``image_processor.py`` : It creates a dictionary of image filenames mapped with their respective image feature vectors extracted from pre trained vgg16 or resnet50.
 - ``model.py`` : The architecture of model.
 The model initially takes image input and extracts the features, which is later fed to LSTM layer along with processed captions.
+- ``batch_loader.py`` : It loads all the image data along with caption with their respective targets in batches and yeilds a generator output.
 - ``train.py`` : The training of the model happens here.
 The input is given from another script ``config.py``.
+- ``inference.py`` : The caption generator code is here.
+Follow the below steps to generate captions for your own image

 ### Getting Started
 1. Clone the repository